 How are you feeling today?
-That’s an especially important question to ask ourselves and each other, these days.
+That’s an especially important question to ask ourselves and each other.
 Maybe you’re having a good day, feeling content and at ease.
 But I know not everyone is feeling that way.
-As we deal with the COVID pandemic, it can be so easy to get caught up in the panic.
-We hear about threats and dangers, we see other people panicking, we find grocery shelves empty.
+If you listen to any news, it can be so easy to get caught up in the panic.
+We hear about threats and dangers, we see other people panicking.
 Have you felt the panic?
 Let’s learn how to prevent panic.

 Well, I’ve had to fight off that feeling of fear and panic, too.
 But I know in my heart that panic doesn’t help anyone.
 What it can do is hurt people, by sowing fear and misinformation.
 We want to prevent panic.

 Living in constant, chronic fear can be detrimental to your physical and mental health.
 So today, I’d like to share with you an important message: It came to pass, it didn’t come to stay.

 You’re Not Alone

 When I was two, I contracted polio.
 In the early 1950s, when I was young, polio led to 15,000 cases of paralysis each year.
 I thank God that I never needed an iron lung, and that I’ve been able to live my life without residual symptoms.

 But that must have been a terrifying time for my parents.
 They had memories of their own surrounding a pandemic.
 Mom and Dad were born around the time of the Spanish Flu pandemic of 1918, the flu that killed between 20 million and 50 million people around the world.
 They lived through the financial challenges of the Great Depression, World War II, and the Asian Flu pandemic of 1956.
 Such hearty stock!